alfallouji/ALFAL-PESTER-TESTS/README.md

 You can also take a look at the Setup folder which has a script to setup powershell on Linux RHEL 7.2

+If you want to integrated it with Pester, Pester must be installed on each teamCity Agent server.

 ## Sample pester tests

 To execute the test manually, just run the test scripts from a powershell window.

+# Creating a build Step in TeamCity

+Pester must be invoked with the adequate parameter to output the result of the test in a format that can be ingested by TeamCity.

+For example, you can add the following in the script source of a build step in TeamCity :

+`echo "Testing..."
+Invoke-Pester -OutputFile "/opt/teamcity/Build-Output/test.xml" -OutputFormat NUnitXml`

 ## JaCoCo